hellodigers/recruitment-task-react-native-developer-1/README.md

 *  When completed, display first pair (name, flag) and start timer
 *  Answering by swyping left (incorrect), swype right (correct)
 *  If answered correctly - display 'Correct!' messsage, proceed to next pair
 *  Limited time to answer - 3 seconds.
-If time is exceeded - game over - display 'Time's up!' message and proceed to summary screen.
+If time is exceeded - game over.
+Display 'Time's up!' message and proceed to summary screen.
 *  If answered incorrectly - game over, display 'Incorrect!' message and proceed to summary screen.
 *  When 10 pairs are answered correctly - game ends, proceed to summary screen.

 ### Design/screen breakdown ###
- * welcome screen ('Play' button, rules),
+ * welcome screen ('Play' button),
  * answering screen (flag image, country name, time counter, number of answered/number of all pairs),
  * summary screen (number of correct answers